Zaid-Ajaj/the-elmish-book/chapters/elm/using-css.md

 </body>
 </html>
 ```
-Then in your `render` function, you can assign the `.hidden` style to an element using the `ClassName` attribute:
+Then in your `render` function, you can assign the `.hidden` style to an element using the `ClassName` attribute, the following `render` function will create a hidden `div` element:
 ```fsharp
 let render state dispatch =
     div [ ClassName "hidden" ]